EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/README.md

 -   **Music used:**
     - **Kitchen**: playful orchestral with plucked strings
     - **Garden**: Soft, natural element ambient soundscape
-    - **Highway**: Sound effects and custom melodies integrated with player actions and narrative progression (synchronized with camera movement)
+    - **Highway**: Sound effects and custom melodies integrated with player actions and narrative progression (synchronized with camera movement).
+Features authentic **Melbourne pedestrian crossing sounds**—the iconic ticking and chirping signals that characterize the city's crosswalks—adding cultural authenticity during Level 2's cinematic ending sequence as the ant crosses the street.
     - **Dock/Boss**: dramatic orchestral with heavy percussion and tension-filled crescendos
 -   **Fitness:**
     - Adaptive music system that changes with player state (Summon Advance/BOSS Battle) to maintain immersion and tension.